MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation/$count.md

 # `$count` (as aggregation pipeline stage)

 The `$count` stage in the aggregation pipeline is used to count the number of documents that pass through the pipeline.
 This stage outputs a document with a single field containing the count of the documents.
-It is particularly useful when you need to determine the number of documents that match certain criteria or have passed through various stages of transformation in the pipeline.
+It's useful when you need to determine the number of documents that match certain criteria or passed through various stages of transformation in the pipeline.

 ## Syntax